 While drone use may seem simple on the surface, there are many variables – legal and otherwise – that go into the successful use of this technology for A/E firms and clients.
 Being aware of these variables and working within all guidelines goes a long way to ensuring that you and your client will fully benefit from the use of drone photography and videography.
 Executed well, UAS can efficiently accomplish a wide variety of services that previously were too dangerous, required a large monetary and time commitment, or simply weren’t possible at all.
 This ability adds tremendous value for clients and designers, supporting sales and marketing and providing detailed information for facilities staff.

-Kevin Kimmel, PE, is a senior fire protection engineer and member of Clark Nexsen’s Tech Studio, a group that advances the application of technology in the design process.
-Additionally, Kevin serves on a recently established National Fire Protection Association technical committee tasked with developing standards for the use of UAS in emergency services.
-To learn more about the applications of UAS or to speak with Kevin, please call 757.455.5800 or email email@example.com.
-You can also follow Kevin on Linkedin where he regularly shares developing UAS information.
+Kevin Kimmel, PE, is a senior fire protection engineer who serves on a recently established National Fire Protection Association technical committee tasked with developing standards for the use of UAS in emergency services.
+Kevin left Clark Nexsen in 2020 to pursue other opportunities.